 NOTE: Since history can be restated, this means your data may change over time in a CDA-enabled virtual report suite.
 Keep this in mind as you communicate insights from a CDA-based analysis.

 CDA is included with Analytics Ultimate.
 Analytics Ultimate customers who meet the prerequisites listed below are eligible to use CDA.
 The prerequisites for CDA are as follows:

-- You must implement everything required for Co-op Graph or Private Graph including Experience Cloud ID (ECID) and ID syncing with the graph.
+- If your company elects to utilize the Co-op Graph or Private Graph, you must implement Experience Cloud ID (ECID) and ID syncing for the graph.
 Note that in addition to technical requirements, the Co-op Graph has other legal and contractual requirements.

-- It is not currently possible to use two IMS orgs with a single Private Graph, so you must standardize on a single IMS org.
-In some cases it is possible for a customer with multiple IMS orgs to use the Co-op Graph in conjunction with CDA.
+- It is not possible to stitch visitors across IMS orgs with the private graph or field-based stitching.
+In these cases you must standardize on a single IMS org.
+In certain circumstances it may be possible for a customer with multiple IMS orgs to use the Co-op Graph.

-- CDA requires a "cross-device" report suite.
+- Stitching occurs at a report suite level.
+CDA requires a "cross-device" report suite.
 That is, the report suite you use for CDA must include data from multiple different device types or "surfaces" such as desktop web, mobile web, and mobile app.
-As of February 2019, the server call volume for this report suite must be 500MM server calls/day or less.

 Interpreting Cross-Device Data

 People Not Visitors